 Setting Boundaries: The Ultimate Self-Care Technique During Challenging Times

 Exercise became more than just a way to stay in shape; it became a tool for managing stress, balancing emotions, and lifting my mood, especially on tough days.
-The beauty of exercise is that it’s adaptable.
+The beauty of exercise is that it’s adaptable, and Peloton makes it possible to access a wide variety of on demand and live classes.
 Whether you love high-energy spin classes, calming yoga, or lifting weights to feel powerful, there’s something for everyone.

 Running businesses and managing all the other responsibilities life throws at us, physical activity is about so much more than fitness.
 It’s a pillar of emotional stability and mental clarity.
 Finding an activity that feels good to you makes it easier to show up consistently, and that’s where the magic happens.
 You don’t need to invest in a Peloton either, brisk walking has the same benefits, for the cost of a decent pair of shoes.
 Want to dance in your living room to your favorite music?
 Do it.
 Swimming more your style?
 Find a pool.
 There is no perfect form of exercise, the one for you is the one you’ll do.

 You want to know what else helps with emotional regulation?
 Meditation.
 For years, I avoided meditation because the thought of sitting still and trying to “clear my mind” sounded impossible.
 My ADHD brain wasn’t built for that—or so I thought.
 But once I discovered ADHD-friendly approaches to meditation, like short guided sessions, everything changed.
 It became less about emptying my mind and more about anchoring myself in the present moment.
 Over time, this small, consistent practice began to enhance my ability to regulate emotions and respond calmly to challenges.
 And, just like exercise, there are many types of meditation (including walking meditation) so the one you will do is the one for you.